yoelfme/platzi-test/README.md

 ## Commands

-To run commands that provides 'Django', you need to always put `compose docker-run django / manage.py` before the command.
+To run commands that provides Django, you need to always put `compose docker-run django / manage.py` before the command.
 For example to create a super user command would be as follows:.` compose docker-run django. /manage.py createsuperuser`

 ## Models